utiasDSL/upright/upright_control/README.md

-# Tray balancing OCS2 controller
+# Upright OCS2-based MPC controller

 This repo implements a controller for a mobile manipulator to perform an object balancing task, using the [OCS2](https://github.com/leggedrobotics/ocs2)